tinganho/balanced-storage/README.md

 A control flow anlysis needs to be done by a compiler to check against that a add method is being called before a corresponding sub method.
 It would probably break or cause a leakage if a sub method is called before its corresponding add method.

-## Balance

-If you got one application and the application presents you with two choices you need to make:

-1. Add an element.
-2. Delete an element.

-If the application only has these two choices.
-Then we can be certain that whateever gets added will be deleted.
-And the compiler can be very strict and check that what ever gets added will eventually get deleted.
-And we call cases such as this for *strong balance*.

-Though let say that you now got three choices to make.

-1. Add an element.
-2. Delete an element.
-3. Show all elements.

 ## Annotation

 One could ask why not annotating the source of the memory leak directly instead of classifying the methods?
 It's possible and it is even more safer.
 Lets revisit our `EventEmitter` class: